 The Board of Study in Earth Sciences has regularly updated the Masters Programme in Water Resources Management introducing new courses and modifying existing ones to suit national needs.
-This curriculum introduces a five-credit independent study module to improve writing/oral communication skills as applied to Water Resources Management.
+This curriculum introduces a one credit seminar presentations, and five-credit independent study module to improve oral communications and writing skills as applied to Water Resources Management.
+The course covers by, theory sessions, discussions, video demonstrations, laboratory practical, classroom practical, and field practical.